 You should only use an entry-level digital camera with a tripod that’s less than 100USD.

 If your equipment is expensive, then consider investing in a tripod that can handle it.
+The payload of a tripod is crucial.

 What Should I Look for in a Tripod?